 Gulfport sold its interest in the Bayou Penchant, Bayou Pigeon, Deer Island and Golden Meadow fields to Castex Energy 1996 Limited Partnership effective April 1, 1998 subject to a 25% reversionary interest in the partnership after Castex had received 100% of the initial investment.
 Castex informed Gulfport that the investment had paid out effective September 1, 2001.
 In lieu of a 25% interest in the partnership, Gulfport elected to take a proportionately reduced 25% working interest in the properties.
-During March, 2002 the Company received approximately \$220,000 from Castex which the Company believes consists of sales income for the period after payout net of operating expenses, although the Company has not received confirmation of such.
-As a result, this amount received has been included in the accompanying statement of income for the three months ended March 31, 2002 as "Other Income".
+During March 2002, the Company received approximately \$220,000 from Castex which the Company believes consists of sales income for the period after payout net of operating expenses, although the Company has not received confirmation of such.
+As a result, this amount received has been included in the accompanying statement of income for the six months ended June 30, 2002 as "Other Income".
+The Company received an additional \$66,000 from Castex in March of 2003, which is also included in the accompanying statement of income for the six months ended June 30, 2003 as "Other Income".